 I don't know how many times I've rolled my eyes after reading a study in which the authors discuss the dangers of low-carb diets or how terrible it is to eat a high fat diet.
 Every time I go and read the actual study, the carbohydrate intake of the study participants is around 40% of calories, which is NOT what most low-carbers would consider ketogenic or even "low-carb".

 On a 2000 calorie diet plan, 40% of calories would work out to be an intake of about 200 carbs.
-In my book, and I would dare say in any experienced low carber's book, 200 carbs per day is a not low carb - it's a moderate to high carb intake.
+In my book, and I would dare say that in ANY experienced low carber's book, 200 carbs per day is a not low-carb - it's a moderate to high carb intake.

 A true low carb, ketogenic diet is one in which the percentage of calories from carbohydrates is closer to 5-10%.
 On a 2000 calorie diet, this would work out to about 25 - 50 carbs per day.

-If researchers would run studies which tested a true low carb, ketogenic diet, the issues they conclude are associated with eating "low carb" wouldn't manifest.
+If researchers would run studies which tested a true low-carb, ketogenic diet, the issues they conclude are associated with eating "low-carb" wouldn't manifest.
+And in fact, when researchers DO run studies in which the correct amount of carbohydrate is given to actually be a true low-carb event, the results are dramatically different.

-It's only when they tell their study participants to eat a high carb load (like 40% of calories) that blood lipids like cholesterol and triglycerides get out of whack.
-Calling a diet which provides 200 carbs a day a low carb diet is like calling Lake Michigan a pond.
+It's only when researchers tell their study participants to eat a high carb load (like 40% of calories) that blood lipids like cholesterol and triglycerides get out of whack.
+Calling a diet which provides 200 carbs a day a low-carb diet is like calling Lake Michigan a pond.

-The supposed "dangers of low carb diets" that you've read about are either outright lies supported by financial interests, or simply wrong ideas propagated by well meaning, but ignorant professionals and journalists.
+The supposed "dangers of low carb diets" that you've read about are either outright lies supported by financial interests, or simply wrong ideas propagated by well meaning, but ignorant health professionals and journalists.

 In addition, there is a large volume of rat and mice studies in which the researcher fed the rodents a type of rat chow that the chow manufacturer calls a "high fat or ketogenic" type chow.